New Yorkers Attempt to Clear Names for Plant That is Now Legal

 “I cannot imagine an instance where a prior marijuana conviction does not cause severe or ongoing consequences,” said Wei Hu, an attorney and founder of MRTA Law who is representing two clients as their applications to vacate are being opposed by the Nassau and Dutchess County DA offices.

-Nassau County DA’s office wrote that due to the amounts of cannabis involved, those particular crimes would still be crime today.
+Nassau County DA’s office wrote that due to the amounts of cannabis involved, those particular crimes would still be a crime today.
 The Dutchess County DA’s office provided a similar argument.

 But lawyers like Hu say the state isn’t doing enough to erase cannabis convictions from the past, often over minor discrepancies.
 And the consequences can ruin a person’s career.